saikiranpattipaka/README_Markdown/README.md

 To display code in your README file, you can use inline code or code blocks.

-Inline code: Use backticks for small bits of code like npm start.
+Inline code: Use backticks ` for small bits of code like npm start.

-Use the command `npm install` to install dependencies.
+` code `

-Multiline code blocks: Triple backticks or indented code for multiple lines:
+Multiline code blocks: Triple backticks ``` or indented code for multiple lines:

 ```
 git clone https://github.com/user/repo.git